 The Client: Valtris Specialty Chemicals

 Valtris Specialty Chemicals (“Valtris”) is a leading global provider of specialty chemicals.
-Headquartered in Independence, OH, with facilities across the globe, Valtris services a diverse range of markets and industries, including flooring, building and construction, packaging and consumer goods, transportation, paints and coatings, flavour and fragrance and more.
+Headquartered in Independence, OH, with facilities across the globe, Valtris services a diverse range of markets and industries, including flooring, building and construction, packaging and consumer goods, transportation, paints and coatings, flavor, fragrance and more.

 With a rich history dating back to 1919, Valtris as it is known today was born in 2014, when Ferro Corporation sold its polymer additives division to H.I.G Capital, and Valtris gained its name in the process.